rishuriya/AeroLead/README.md

 - ✅ Cookie-based authentication implemented
 - ✅ Gemini Flash integration for AI parsing
 - ✅ Batch processing for all features
-- ✅ Deployed to Render.com
+- ✅ Deployed to Google Cloud Run
+- ✅ Production deployment with Cloud SQL and Memorystore

 ---